cbarraco/ada-android/README.md

-# rhasspyAssistant-android
+# Rhasspy Assistant
-Home Assistant's RhasspyAssistant implemented as an Android app
+Rhasspy implemented as an Android app